litospain/Hantek6022API/README.md

 ## Now with Linux support

-If you're on Linux, you're also in luck, as I've provided some reverse engineered binding for libusb to operate this little device.
+If you're on Linux, you're also in luck.
+Provided are some reverse engineered binding for libusb to operate this little device.
 You may wish to first add 60-hantek-6022-usb.rules to your udev rules, via

     sudo cp 60-hantek-6022-usb.rules /etc/udev/rules.d/